The Four Colors Dreaming the Earth by Erin Langley

-I would like to offer a conversation between myself and dream educator Ryan Hurd as a way to illustrate an evolving understanding of healing and lucidity.
+I would like to offer a conversation between me and dream educator Ryan Hurd as a way to illustrate an evolving understanding of health, wholeness, and lucidity.

 1. Erin, tell me about when you started lucid dreaming, and the first impact these dreams had on your life.

 Recovering an animistic worldview (i.e., a world in which everything is alive) is very natural for me, and it has required a lot of work.
-So far, my process of decolonization has included treating dreams and waking life with equal respect and attention, identifying with a land and clan rather than a politic or nation, remembering my cultural stories as a framework for the world (in conjunction with the current Western scientific mythology), delving into my family's genealogy, immersing myself in the observation of nature, respecting and listening to the voices of my ancestors, learning Irish music and dance, celebrating Jewish and Celtic holidays, using divination, creating ritual with other deeply-rooted people, honoring elders, treating everything as alive and endowed with spirit, visiting my ancestral homelands, and recovering my family's tartan and ceremonial attire, which I am in the process of doing now.
+So far, my process of decolonization has included treating dreams and waking life with equal respect and attention, identifying with a land and clan rather than a politic or nation, remembering my cultural stories as a framework for the world (in conjunction with the current Western scientific mythology), delving into my family's genealogy, immersing myself in the observation of nature, respecting and listening to the voices of my ancestors, learning Irish music and dance, celebrating ancestral holidays, using divination, creating ritual with other deeply-rooted tribal peoples, honoring elders, treating everything as alive and endowed with spirit, visiting my ancestral homelands, and recovering my family's tartan and ceremonial attire, and taking up the Bronze Age ceremonial horn, which I am looking to do now.

 When [the late] Tlakaelel, Mexica-Toltec wisdomkeeper, elder, and sundance chief came to town, I told him that my people lost our ceremonies, and asked how to recover them.
 Emanating pure love, Tlakaelel took my hand and explained, "You must must do a lot of research, keep looking with your heart.
 If you still do not find any ceremony, then you must create it.
 You must create it from your heart, with respect to the elders."
 So, I have been following his advice, mostly by reading my ancestors' sagas, folktales, and historical documents, familiarizing myself with our old languages, staying connected to the modern caretakers of my ancestors' stone monuments, looking to my dreams, and living in my heart.